GLOBAL MARKETS-Stocks, dollar rise; investors eye earnings

 The U.S. dollar rebounded against the yen and euro , paring recent losses related to the change in U.S. leadership, as bargain hunters stepped in and bought back the currency still viewed as having the best economic outlook in the developed world.

-The stronger dollar weighed on gold prices, which slipped from a two-month peak.
-Spot gold was down 0.68 percent to $1,209.11 an ounce.
+The stronger dollar weighed on gold prices, which fell from a two-month peak.
+Spot gold was down 0.81 percent to $1,207.5 an ounce.

 U.S. Treasury debt yields rose as investors snapped up equities on improved outlook on corporate profits, trimming their safe-haven demand for bonds spurred by Trump's protectionist trade stance.